Nursery Crimes (band)

-Nursery Crimes were a hardcore band from Melbourne.
+Nursery Crimes are a hardcore punk band from Melbourne.
 They formed in early 1989 by Phil Rose on lead vocals.
 They played both locally and around Australia before disbanding in 1994.
 They released two full length albums, some singles and extended plays.
 Their debut releases were "All Torn up Inside" (1989 single), No Time for That Crime (1990 extended play, on pink bubblegum vinyl) and Fun Hurts!
 (May 1992, studio album).
 They were early pioneers and supporters of "all-ages", no-alcohol gigs, to allow a wider and younger audience to experience live music.
 Nursery Crimes were a support act on Australian tours by L7, Henry Rollins, Faith No More, Fugazi and All.
 Australian musicologist, Ian McFarlane, described how Nursery Crimes' "sound was built around melodic yet crunching guitar riffs, frenetic arrangements, rapid fire lead vocals and sweet harmonies".
 The group reunited for a series of gigs in 2006.

 History

-Nursery Crimes formed in Melbourne in early 1989 by Paddy Chong on bass guitar; Dave Dixon on guitar and backing vocals; Caine Knight on lead guitar; Russell Hopkinson on drums (ex-Vicious Circle, Bamboos, Kryptonics, Cremator); and Phil Rose (aka Richard Andrew Rose) on lead vocals (ex-Slush Puppies).
+Nursery Crimes formed in Melbourne in early 1989 with Paddy Chong on bass guitar; Dave Dixon on guitar and backing vocals; Caine Knight on lead guitar; Russell Hopkinson on drums (ex-Vicious Circle, Bamboos, Kryptonics, Cremator); and Phil Rose (aka Richard Andrew Rose) on lead vocals (ex-Slush Puppies).
 Australian musicologist, Ian McFarlane, described how their "sound was built around melodic yet crunching guitar riffs, frenetic arrangements, rapid fire lead vocals and sweet harmonies".

 Their debut single, "All Torn up Inside", was issued on Au Go Go Records late in the following year, together with their extended play, No Time for That Crime.
 Chong left the group to join Girl Monstar and then The Fuck Fucks, he was replaced on bass guitar by Davarj Thomas, who also provided backing vocals.